top of page

 Line Breeding / Inbreeding

 Due to a smaller gene pool in Australia, it can be challenging to avoid inbreeding.
 Maemuki Japanese Spitz have taken extra steps to ensure that we minimise the level of inbreeding where possible.
 This is achieved through importing new genes through a live dog or frozen semen, as well as ensuring that we calculate and assess the level of diversity in each mating conducted.
 Using a special program, we will calculate the co-efficient of inbreeding for each litter planned.
+Additionally, genetic testing allows us to obtain the genetic COI (coefficient of inbreeding) for each dog which is even more accurate than written pedigree data percentages calculated.

 The Japanese Spitz Club of Finland encourages its members to keep the inbreeding percentage under 6.25% over 5 generations, which is something we also strive towards.
 Each of our litters produced so far have remained well under the percentage recommended.